Sunil93021/Tic-Tac-Toe-Unity/README.md

 ---

 ## 📄 **License**
-This project is open-source and free to use.
+This project is shared **for learning and personal use only**.
+❗ **Not permitted for commercial use** without the author's permission.

 ---